-Take your pick of rooms, all set in original structures with high ceilings and arched passages.
+Take your pick of rooms set in original structures with high ceilings and arched passages.
 Each is uniquely decorated with traditional textiles and comfy, modern beds.
 One thing to note is the absence of wifi in the guest rooms—the thick stone walls make getting a signal tricky.
-But in the hotel lobby and most other common areas, you can connect for free.
-There are multiple options for dining, including an excellent buffet-style breakfast and dinner, and a plush, traditional lounge tent outdoors for bonfires and Arabic music.
+But you can connect for free in the hotel lobby and most other common areas.
+There are multiple options for dining, including an excellent buffet-style breakfast and dinner and a plush, traditional lounge tent outdoors for bonfires and Arabic music.

 A draw for travelers interested in horseback riding: there's an on-site stable, and unique day-long and overnight rides in the nearby mountains can be arranged.
 For the adventurous, you can ride all the way to Wadi Rum in six days, camping under the stars as you go.

 It's good to note that the rooms, breakfast area, and deck are all located up a flight (or more) of stairs, with no elevator.
-If you're in need of something more accessible and like the idea of a B&B in the hills, check out the Petra Fig Tree Villa instead.
-It's more spartan in terms of amenities (you'll share the bathroom and limited hot water supply) but the beds are comfy and the views are just as nice.
+If you're in need of something more accessible and like the idea of a bed-and-breakfast in the hills, check out the Petra Fig Tree Villa instead.
+It's more spartan in terms of amenities (you'll share the bathroom and limited hot water supply), but the beds are comfy, and the views are just as nice.

 Chat with a local specialist who can help organize your trip.

 Expect private tents with beds covered in multiple thick blankets, shared (clean and modern) bathroom facilities, an outdoor fire pit, and traditional food served buffet style.
 You'll enjoy lounging in the beit shar communal tent, where you'll be served endless sweet tea with sage while you sit on floor pillows and chat with fellow travelers around the fire.
-While there, book a guided excursion—trekking, horseback riding, and sight-seeing are all on offer.
-If you only have time for one, do the Monastery hike through Petra's "back door;" unlike the crowded 900-stair ascent from the south, the trail from Little Petra is a mellow uphill grade, and you may not see any other tourists at all.
-(For more details and other great hikes in Jordan, check out this article.)
+While there, book a guided excursion—trekking, horseback riding, and sightseeing are all on offer.
+If you only have time for one, do the Monastery hike through Petra's "back door;" unlike the crowded 900-stairs ascent from the south, the trail from Little Petra is a mellow uphill grade, and you may not see any other tourists at all.

-Travelers will also be wowed by the sizeable rooftop terrace.
-You can relax poolside (from April through September) or in the garden with the mountains of Petra providing a dramatic backdrop, and there's a lively nightly barbecue.
+The sizeable rooftop terrace will also wow travelers.
+You can relax poolside (from April through September) or in the garden, with the mountains of Petra providing a dramatic backdrop and a lively nightly barbecue.

 The Mövenpick Petra Hotel and Resort cannot be overlooked.
 Yes, it's part of a global chain of luxury hotels, but there are reasons why this particular property shines—namely, its literally unbeatable location directly across the street from Petra's main entrance.
 This convenience alone is enough for many travelers to book here, but you should also take note of its bright and beautifully appointed courtyard lobby, intricate mosaic tile work, excellent breakfast, swimming pool, and nearly 200 rooms with European amenities and views of the Petra mountains (or the Petra site itself, for a price).